mischavandenburg/blog/content/zet/bicep-testing-assertions.md

 Note: at the time of writing 2023-08-03, the "assert" keyword was still not available in Bicep 0.20.4, but there might be a problem with my local configuration which I've asked the team about.

+### 2023-08-08 update:

+I've been in touch with the Bicep team and they responded as follows:

+>?Regarding your ability to access "test" but not "assert", both key words are still only in a demo phase and not yet intended for customer use.
+Please hold off on trying them out for now.
+We will be in touch with folks who have indicated interest through the form and/or on a Community Call when there is a preview available.
+Thank you for your patience and sorry for any confusion.

+I guess I was a little eager with testing the keywords so soon! 😀 🚀

 # Conclusion

 I believe it will be a great development to apply test driven software development to Infrastructure as Code by implementing a test framework into Bicep.
 When I'm able to use this approach, I would begin with writing all of the tests for the template that I have in mind, and then I can continue to write the Bicep template itself.
 By using the tests I can become much more productive because I can speed up my development by using tests without having to do what-if deployments which can be rather slow and involve a lot of waiting.